pabloinsente/pabloinsente.github.io/_posts/2020-03-20-the-multilayer-perceptron.md

 Where $\eta$ is the *step size* or *learning rate*.

-If you are not familiar with the idea of a learning rate, you can review the ADALINE chapter where I briefly explain the concept [here](https://com-cog-book.github.io/com-cog-book/features/adaline.html#Learning-procedure).
+If you are not familiar with the idea of a learning rate, you can review the ADALINE blogpost where [I briefly explain the concept](https://pabloinsente.github.io/the-adaline).
 In brief, a learning rate controls **how fast we descend over the error surface given the computed gradient**.
 This is important because we want to give steps just large enough to reach the minima of the surface at any point we may be when searching for the weights.
 You can see a more deep explanation [here](https://en.wikipedia.org/wiki/Learning_rate).

 I don't know about you but I have to go over several rounds of carefully studying the equations behind backpropagation to finally understand them fully.
 This may or not be true for you, but I believe the effort pays off as **backpropagation is the engine of every neural network model today**.
 Regardless, the good news is the modern numerical computation libraries like `NumPy`, `Tensorflow`, and `Pytorch` provide all the necessary methods and abstractions to make the implementation of neural networks and backpropagation relatively easy.